cdoucet/intphys/Pictures_examples/O2/README.md

 ![mask](Test/occluded/dynamic_2/3/masks/video.gif)
 ![scene](Test/occluded/dynamic_2/3/scene/video.gif)

-###### 4th video
+###### Impossible 2

-* Magic actor starts with a shape, changes it as it goes behind the first occluder, then comes back as it was when it goes behind the second one (but the other way around than it was in the previous video).
+* Magic actor starts with a shape, changes it as it goes behind the first occluder, then comes back as it was when it goes behind the second one (but the other way around than it was in the previous run).

 ![depth](Test/occluded/dynamic_2/4/depth/video.gif)
 ![mask](Test/occluded/dynamic_2/4/masks/video.gif)